Anusha6882/certificate-generator-/README.md

 # 🎓 Certificate Generator (Canvas.js)

-A simple web-based certificate generator that Generate certificates for a given category name using Canvas.js, powered by LLMs
+A simple web-based certificate generator that Generates certificates for a given category name using Canvas.js, powered by LLMs
  ---

  ## 🚀 Features